The Yamanote

 Hibiya park was really pretty, autumn liked it.
 Came out from Hibiya park, and reached a nice cycle only road, near the Imperial Palace.
 Reached the Marunouchi side of Tokyo station… ’twas being renovated.

 Tokyo station is massive.
-The sign even say ‘Tokyo Station City’.
+The sign even says ‘Tokyo Station City’.
 And they aren’t kidding around.
 It has streets inside.

-Shinbashi: Train thing. went through Hibiya Koen.
+Shinbashi: train thing.
+Went through Hibiya Koen.
 People were busy getting married there.
-Near the imperial palace they had a cycle-only road.
-Reached the marunaouchi exit of Tokyo-eki.
+Near the Imperial Palace they had a cycle-only road.
+Reached the Marunouchi exit of Tokyo-eki.
 Really pretty.
 I have pics.
 Went back to Yurakucho.

 Okachimachi: Lots of shops.
 Walked from okachimachi to Ueno because of the crowd.